CSPM Best practices (and mistakes to avoid)

 • Acknowledge how detecting security issues late in a development cycle is expensive.

-• Need to identify security shortfalls early.
+• We need to identify security shortfalls early.

 CSPM Mistakes and How to Avoid Them

-There are, however common mistakes that occur when it comes to CSPM, so it is important for organisations to find a way to enforce them.
+There are, however, common mistakes that occur when it comes to CSPM, so it is important for organisations to find a way to enforce them.

 It is common for organisations to think that they can do it all on their own.
-On single projects this can be a good idea but when it gets scaled up - which is the point of cloud protocols - that idea can fall flat on its face.
-The solution to this mistake is comprehensive and centralised visibility, security, and compliance - which is what CSPM provides.
+On single projects, this can be a good idea, but when it gets scaled up, which is the point of cloud protocols – that idea can fall flat on its face.
+The solution to this mistake is comprehensive and centralised visibility, security, and compliance, which is what CSPM provides.

 • Overlooking the need for multi-cloud CSPM